 We see this in testing.
 This is why we have a rating category for air flow.
 It’s the combination of filter efficiency and air flow that produce the results.

 The Association of Home Appliance Manufacturers created a metric for this.
 This is the Clean Air Delivery Rate and we explain the CADR rating here.

 The rating system we use is similar.
 By this I mean we factor in air flow and filter efficiency.
 The difference is we give air purifiers more credit for achieving a higher efficiency.
 This is necessary for anyone with allergies or asthma.

-Our rating scale also differs in that we include ease of use and customer feedback.
+Our rating scale also differs in that we include ease of use and customer reviews.